Aftermath (2010 TV series): When the Earth Stops Spinning

 This episode hypothesizes a scenario where the rotation of the Earth begins slowing dramatically, eventually coming to a complete stop.
 Though the actual rotation of the Earth is slowing, it is so slow it does not affect life in the present day; in this scenario, Earth would stop spinning in as little as five years.
+Unlike the other sudden changes featured in the series, this process is portrayed as taking place on a gradual scale, as if the Earth came to a complete stop in an instant, the momentum of the planet would cause everything on Earth's surface to be launched eastwards at the former rotational speed.

-The first effect is the isolation between GPS satellites and atomic clocks.
+The first signs of the developing incident are that GPS satellites become desynchronised with Earth's reducing speed, causing discrepancies on the ground.
 Stock markets crash due to humanity's uncertain future.
-As time goes on, the oceanic bulge of water at the equator moves northward and southward, flooding Russia, Canada, Antarctica, and Northern Europe.
-The atmosphere, once shaking solar heat out over the world and shifting air, stops and whirls to the poles.
-The atmosphere starts to thin at the equator, and people migrate to more northerly and southerly cities to keep up with denser air.
+With less centrifugal force generated by Earth's rotation, the equatorial bulge begins to disappear, and water starts moving towards the poles.
+Russia, Canada, Antarctica, and Northern Europe are flooded.
+Air currents vital for the distribution of solar heat across the planet whirl towards the poles, while the atmosphere starts to thin at the equator, and people migrate to more northerly and southerly cities to keep up with denser air.
 There is a higher risk of solar radiation as the magnetosphere weakens because of the slowing inner core.

 As the Earth slows, the planet's crust, mantle, and core slow down at different speeds.
-The massive friction from reduced rotational speed creates tremendous earthquakes where there have never been earthquakes before.
-Humans and other animals start suffering from sleep fatigue as their bodies cannot properly work in a day longer than 60 hours.
+The massive friction generated from this process triggers great quantities of powerful earthquakes, including in locations which had never seen the phenomena before.
+Humans and numerous other animal species start suffering from sleep deprivation as their bodies cannot properly work in a day longer than 60 hours.
 The new oceans at the poles begin to flood the contiguous United States and Southern Europe.
-As the ocean water has moved to the poles, the sea recedes from around the equator, revealing a new supercontinent spanning the entire equator.